Home

 Horaires

-JULY & AUGUST: open to the public every day from 2.30pm to 5.30pm with a guided tour of the interior of the Château.
+JULY & AUGUST: open every day from 2.30pm to 5.30pm to the public with guided tours of the interior of the Château.

 HERITAGE DAYS: open from 10am to 12pm and from 2pm to 6pm.